RyanXGrace/Stories/best_worst_day.md

 "I got ready for the flight early because I wanted to do some work things here at the airport before the flight.
 I got an uber to come here, but with all the unexpected ice we ended up in a big pileup.
 I helped another driver who had a four-centimetre unilateral laceration in zone two on the right side of her neck.
 I was able to hand her off to the paramedics in good condition, and then I gave my statement to the police.
 But by that time the uber with my carry-on, coat, and wallet had been towed away."

 I paused long enough to glance up at you.
 You were listening so intently, I had to allow myself a small smile.
 I continued, "They couldn't tell me for sure where it had been towed to.
 It really was a huge mess.
 Twelve cars, I think, in total.
-I got a ride to the police station to get the temporary ID papers so I could make the flight still.
+I got a ride to the police station to get the temporary ID papers so I could make the flight.
 I tossed the sweats I was wearing because they were covered in blood, then Leah picked me up and we raced here.
 She got through security, but they held me back because I made a mistake."

 Our food arrived, and you told me to eat first before continuing the story.
 I'm sure it was obvious how hungry I was.
 I felt so warm inside that you made it an order, rather than an option.